Izenda7Series/docs/ui/doc_report_designer_access.rst

 #.
 Select an Access Right (See details in List of Access Rights table
    below).
 #.
 Click Save button at the top to save the list.

+**List of "Share With" Options**

+-  Specific User: All roles of User
+-  Specific Role: This Role
+-  Everyone: All roles of tenant/system

 .. list-table:: List of Access Rights
    :class: apitable